lollipopman/coproc-blog-post/README.md

 Bash that executes `ip route` thousands of times, often with the same arguments?

--   *You could,* rearchitect the program to avoid the duplicate calls?
+-   *You could* rearchitect the program to avoid the duplicate calls?
     Sadly you deem that too difficult.
--   *You could,* return cached results for function calls when the inputs are identical, i.e.
+-   *You could* return cached results for function calls when the inputs are identical, i.e.
     [memoize](https://en.wikipedia.org/wiki/Memoization) the calls?
 What
     a fabulous idea!

-However, memoizing `ip route` executions against big routing tables doesn't sound too fun, nor is the code small enought for a blog post, so instead let us try to use memoization to speed up a fancy emoji short code parser written in Bash!
+However, memoizing `ip route` executions against big routing tables doesn't sound too fun, nor is the code small enough for a blog post, so instead let us try to use memoization to speed up a fancy emoji short code parser written in Bash!